farzanyazdanjou/coconut-open-api-js/README.md

 Set a filter which will tell the API to return users that are specifically for users within the user category matching the provided identifier.

+- `availableInLobby(lobbyLocationId: number | string)`

+Set a filter which will tell the API to return users that have a `lobby_location_id` matching the provided identifier.

 ##### Example

 ```javascript